ll7/scenario_runner/Docs/Record_and_evaluate_Scenarios.md

 # Record and evaluate scenarios

+The following documentation is partly based on the general CARLA documentation recorder and playback, which can be found [here](https://carla.readthedocs.io/en/0.9.6/recorder_and_playback/).

-The following describes how you can record a scenario, where it is stored and how it can be evaluated by replaying it or reading information from it.
+It has been adapted for the ScenarioRunner in the following.
+It describes how a scenario can be recorded, where it is stored and how it can be evaluated by replaying it or reading information from it.

 Finally, it shows a further method to display the output of the test criteria.

 ## 1.)
 Storage Location

-CARLA includes a recording and replaying API, that allows to record a simulation in a file and later replay that simulation.
-The file is written on the server side only, and it includes which actors are created or destroyed in the simulation, the state of the traffic lights and the position and orientation of all vehicles and pedestrians.
-For more information have a look [here](https://carla.readthedocs.io/en/0.9.6/recorder_and_playback/).

-### Storage Location of the recorded Scenarios
 All the recorded scenarios are stored in the following path as a ".log"-file:
 ```
 ~/.config/Epic/CarlaUE4/Saved
 ```

-### Storage Location of sample Scripts
 The following path contains 5 sample scripts for recording and evaluating a scenario:
 ```
 ~/CARLA_0.9.9/PythonAPI/examples